-- Attic fans may protect your asphalt roof shingles
+- Why attic fans may protect your asphalt roof shingles

-- Attic fans can lead to carbon monoxide poisoning
+- Attic fans sometimes lead to carbon monoxide problems

-- Powered fans can dramatically lower the temperature of your attic
+- How attic fans can dramatically lower the temperature of your attic

 Let’s get into the details of the pros and cons of attic fans!